lcdb/lcdb-wf/docs/decisions.rst

-Currently if we have samples with different library preps that need different arguments for cutadapt, then they need to be split into two separate workflow directories.
-Supporting sample-specific parameters would certainly be possible, but the addtional complexity this would impose would go against the goal of reducing complexity.
+Currently if we have samples with different library preps that need different arguments for cutadapt, then they need to be split into two separate workflow directories and the Snakefiles edited accordingly to have the correct parameters for rules.

+Supporting sample-specific parameters would certainly be possible.
+But this would go against the goal of reducing complexity.

 For example, we'd need a location to store multiple sets of parameters (probably in the config file) and a mechanism to retrieve them based on sample names.
-This could be an additional column in the sampletable indicating "parameter sets", which could be used as a lookup in a ``params:`` directive lookup function.
+This could be an additional column in the sampletable indicating "parameter sets".
+Then we could create a lookup table in the config storing the different parameter sets, with each set containing parameters for all rules.
+We'd need to handle default params in case they weren't specified.
+Then we'd need to have each rules' ``params:`` directive do the lookup in a sample-specific manner, which would be a lookup function in :file:`lib/utils.py`.

-Again, this would be possible, but it is a deliberate design choice to opt for a simpler approach, which is to use multiple workflow directories and edit the respective Snakefiles appropriately.
-In cases where samples across the split workflows need to be compared or considered together, an additional workflow can be introduced to aggregate their output.
+Again, this would all be possible.
+But to reduce complexity it is a deliberate design choice to opt for a simpler approach: use multiple workflow directories and edit the respective Snakefiles appropriately.
+In cases where samples need to be compared or considered together across the workflows, an additional workflow can be introduced to aggregate their output.

 PEP support